Getting Started with Plugins

 layer.findSequence('text').sequence.setString(0, "Hello world")

-For more advanced examples and API documentation, check out the Function Calling and Useful Python Snippets pages.
+For more advanced examples and API documentation, check out the Python Execution API and Useful Python Snippets pages.

 While the basic HTML/JavaScript approach works well for simple plugins, using a modern framework like Vue.js can significantly improve your development experience.
 Disguise provides several official libraries to help you build more sophisticated plugins: